bmwcarit/joynr/wiki/JavaSettings.md

 See also the static capabilities provisioning documentation below.

-* **REQUIRED if using a non default backend or HTTP to connect to the GCD**
+* **REQUIRED to override the provisioned GCD DiscoveryEntry or to use HTTP to connect to the GCD**
 * **Type**: String
 * **User property**: `joynr.messaging.gcd.url`
-* **Default value**: `tcp://localhost:1883`
+* **Default value**: ``

 #### `PROPERTY_GLOBAL_DOMAIN_ACCESS_CONTROLLER_URL`

-In case the global domain access controller is using MQTT as its primary transport (default):
-The value you set here is ignored.
-It still has to be set to a non empty value to enable overriding of the other fields of the global domain access controller discovery entry.
-The GDAC is always contacted via the first (default) configured MQTT connection (first GBID `PROPERTY_GBIDS`).

-In case the global domain access controller is using HTTP (longpolling) as its primary transport:
-URL of the receive channel (incoming message queue) of the global domain access controller backend service.
+The GBID (Mqtt) or URL (Http) of the receive channel (incoming message queue) of the global domain access controller service.
 To connect to the global domain access controller directory the cluster controller creates an appropriate entry in the local capabilities directory.

+If the domain access controller is using MQTT as its primary transport (default), then the value you set here is the GBID of the backend where the domain access controller you want to use is located, e.g. `gbid2`.
+By default, the first (default) GBID of `PROPERTY_GBIDS` is used.

-The URL you set here is that of the domain access controller's channel (channelId=domainaccesscontroller_channelid) at the Bounceproxy.
+If the domain access controller is using HTTP (longpolling) as its primary transport, then the URL you set here is that of the domain access controller's channel (channelId=domainaccesscontroller_channelid) at the Bounceproxy.
 E.g.
 `http://localhost:8080/discovery/channels/domainaccesscontroller_channelid/`